La Vista Cemetery : “The Silent City”

 Born in New Hampshire, 1860

-Frank Kimball chose 30 acres on a peaceful hillside with a sweeping view from Otay to Point Loma for his settlement’s “Silent City on the Hill.”
+To bury Mrs. Wicapaw, Frank Kimball chose 30 acres on a peaceful hillside with a sweeping view from Otay to Point Loma.
+It became the settlement’s “Silent City on the Hill” and remains so today.

-Sarah Kimball’s eucalyptus trees are there towering now, encircling a hundred pioneer graves, including her own.
-Today, the Kimballs, Copelands, the Dickenson’s and many more pioneers have scattered graves amid wild flowers in the oldest part of the cemetery.
-The graves mark the history of not only National City but of San Diego County as well.
+Sarah Kimball’s eucalyptus trees are still there, and towering now, encircling a hundred pioneer graves, including her own.
+Today, the Kimballs, Copelands, Dickenson’s and many more pioneers have scattered graves amid wild flowers in the oldest part of the cemetery.
+The graves mark the history not only National City, but of San Diego County as well.

 Over the years Silver Gate Cemetery became La Vista Memorial Park.
-When La Vista Memorial Park was born, a ravine running through the middle of the cemetery was revamped and turned into a pool filled with water from the park’s own well.
+When La Vista was born, a ravine running through the middle of the cemetery was transformed into a pool filled with water from the park’s own well.
 A monument to the Armed Forces rises from the center.
-An annual grand complimentary Memorial Day celebration is held at the fountain for the public to enjoy.
+An annual grand Memorial Day celebration – free to the public – is held by the fountain each year.

 La Vista’s Historical Archive

-Some of the features are the 30 Civil War graves in the park, the history of the “Grand Army of the Republic,” and the archives of both the Union and Confederate Soldiers and in-depth information of our City Founders.
+Some of that “living history” include the 30 Civil War graves in the park: the history of the “Grand Army of the Republic,” the archives of both the Union and Confederate Soldiers; and in-depth information on National City’s founders.

 There is a city map from 1912 showing all property lines and written in names of the ownership of each parcel.
 Do you have any ancestors you would like to look up?
 Maybe you can find them listed on our map or in our original cemetery records.